OCHA-DAP/hdx-python-country/documentation/main.md

 *admin_fuzzy_dont* is a list of names for which fuzzy matching should not be tried

+A Retrieve object can be passed in the *retriever* parameter that enables saving data downloaded to a file or loading previously saved data depending on how the Retrieve object is configured.

 Once an AdminLevel object is constructed, one of three setup methods must be
 called: *setup_from_admin_info*, *setup_from_libhxl_dataset* or
 *setup_from_url*.